 A Parisian “bouchon ” dedicated to Lyon cuisine !

 Aux Lyonnais, it is all the charm of “bouchons”, the typical Lyonnais bistros, made available in Paris.
-The chef, Marie-Victorine Manoa, brilliantly interprets the Lyon culinary repertoire: pâté crust, pike-perch quenelle, pork in all forms… It’s a cuisine she knows inside out and loves with all her heart.
+The chef, Victoria Boller, brilliantly interprets the Lyon culinary repertoire: pâté crust, pike-perch quenelle, pork in all forms… It’s a cuisine she knows inside out and loves with all her heart.
 In the dining room, Nicolas Frezouls, leads the service with the same laid-back energy.
 Experience of gourmet happiness guaranteed !Discover our history

 Hosting your events